-- A letter of support from someone knowledgeable in your field but not involved in your project which addresses the importance of the project must be submitted; the Committee strongly encourages that such a letter come from someone outside the university.
+- An evaluative letter of support from someone knowledgeable in your field but not involved in your project which addresses the importance of the project must be submitted; the Committee strongly encourages that such a letter come from someone outside the university.

 - A letter from the department chair must indicate how your courses will be covered and may include support for your project.

-- If a department chair is applying, a letter must be included from the appropriate dean indicating coverage of the department.
+- If a department chair is applying, a letter must be included from the appropriate dean indicating coverage of the department during the leave period.

 CONDITIONS OF ACCEPTANCE